 - a decreased heart rate

 Women may also experience swollen breasts and vaginal bleeding.

-Doctors do not recommend taking ginseng along with a class of antidepressants called monoamine oxidase inhibitors (MAOIs), because it can cause manic episodes and tremors.
+Doctors advise not mixing ginseng with a class of antidepressants called monoamine oxidase inhibitors (MAOIs).
+Taking these antidepressants at the same time as ginseng can cause manic episodes and tremors.

-Ginseng can alter the effects of blood pressure and heart medications, including calcium channel blockers such as nifedipine (Procardia®).
-Never mix ginseng with heart medications without consulting your doctor first.
+Ginseng can alter the effects of blood pressure, diabetes, and heart medications, including calcium channel blockers such as nifedipine.
+Never mix ginseng and heart medications without first consulting a doctor.

 The herb can also increase the risk of bleeding when taken with blood thinners, such as warfarin or aspirin.